bbc/genie-starter-pack/README.md

 New screens (including the gameplay component) should be created in the `components` folder.

-You can view your game by running a simple HTTP server using Python: `python -m SimpleHTTPServer 8000`, and viewing it in a browser: http://localhost:8000/
+You can preview your game by running it in live server using `npm start`, and viewing it in a browser at http://localhost:8080/.

 The qaMode query string may be added to the end to view the game in QA Mode.
-This gives additional console output, and if you press "q", you can see the layout overlay. http://localhost:8000/?qaMode=true
+This gives additional console output, and if you press "q", you can see the layout overlay. http://localhost:8000/?qaMode=true.

+To build your game using Webpack, use `npm run build`.

+`npm run build-watch` runs the compiler and creates a bundle.
+This means you can view index.html in a browser without having to run a webserver.

+If you wish to build and run your game in a single command, you can use `npm run build-start`

 ## Genie Gel ("GELIE") Documentation